 The increasing number of online deals fueled many entrepreneurs’ wishes to start selling their already developed online projects at exorbitantly high prices to respected internet corporations.
 However, the acquired websites are much fewer than those offered for sale because often the website owners simply want to get rid of a failed project and not to sell a winning and successful online business.
 The fact that a company has paid $1 million for a website does not mean that it is going to pay even $500 for yours.
-Before you sell your website (it doesn’t matter whether you will sell food or cars, or organizing events), you should carefully do your homework and bear in mind the following parameters:
+Before you sell your website (it doesn’t matter whether you will sell food or cars, or organizing events, catering), you should carefully do your homework and bear in mind the following parameters:

 Attendance is one of the criteria that can most correctly show how developed your website is.
 The more the daily/monthly visits generated by your website, the bigger the increase of market share for the company buying it will be.
 It is easy to calculate what place you are positioned in, if your website is purchased, in Gemius’ and Nielsen’s category charts by installing web counters.

 The number of registered consumers becomes more and more important because companies realize that the need to collect consumers’ data and databases with a high number of consumers you know something about (gender, age, location) is crucial.

 It is not necessary for your website to make profit to be purchased by a big company.
 Still, the operating expense ratio is an important factor for the investor to decide whether to buy a certain website or not.
 To some great extent, this parameter determines the price.
 Of course, the price formation also takes into account the sales that will be realized after the website’s acquisition and the input of fresh traffic from the new internet group.

 During such negotiations, it is important to know how your project would cooperate with the rest of the group’s projects.
 There are companies that are focused on online trade, some – on online media, while others – on merging price comparison websites.
 This is a decisive factor when a company considers whether to buy or not.